-However, in case of major modification / alteration, the promoter can modify the sanctioned plans or project specification only after having taken approval from two-third of the allottees.
+However, in case of major modification / alteration, the promoter has to take the approval from two-third of the allottees before modifying the sanctioned plans or project specification.
 In addition, for arriving at the number of two-third allottees, the number of apartments held by the promoter will be excluded.
 Also, irrespective of the number of apartments held by an allottee he/she shall only be entitled to one vote.

-49. What is the period for which the promoter is liable for any structural defects etc. in the project / apartment etc.?
+53. What is the period for which the promoter is liable for any structural defects etc. in the project / apartment etc.?

-As per section 14(2) the promoter shall be liable for 5 years form the date of handing over of possession to the allottee towards structural defect or any other defect as specified therein.
+As per section 14(2), the promoter shall be liable for 5 years form the date of handing over of possession to the allottee towards structural defect or any other defect as specified therein.
+It is the duty of the promoter to rectify such defects within 30 days and if promoter fails to do so, the aggrieved allottees shall be entitled to receive appropriate compensation as provided under the Act.

-50. What is the obligation of the promoter as regard transfer of the project to a third party?
+54. What is the obligation of the promoter as regard transfer of the project to a third party?

-As per section 15 the promoter is not entitled to transfer or assign his majority rights and liabilities in the project to a third party, without obtaining the prior written consent of two-third of allottees and the Regulatory Authority.
+As per section 15, the promoter cannot transfer or assign his majority rights and liabilities in the project to a third party, without obtaining the prior written consent of two- third of allottees and the Regulatory Authority.